OsahonOjoUWI/idle_hook_fxn/README.md

  This code allows two tasks to share a GPIO pin using a mutex.
  This code also uses round-robin scheduling where each task has the same priority.
+ This code also uses the IDLE "hook" function to put the processor to sleep for some time when the system is not going to be "in-use."

 ## Important Files

- Source file: main/shared_gpio_pin_roundrobin.c,
+ Source file: main/idle_task_fxn.c,
- Output file: main/lab2_q2a_816005001.out,
+ Output file: main/lab2_q3_816005001.out,
  Binary file: build/gpio.bin

 ## GPIO pin